-- Earth abutting the building

 - Wardrobes

 - as general clothing

 - boxing or similar

 - obscured inspection to these areas

 - Cupboard areas

 - such as sink areas

 - bathroom cupboards and similar

+- Ceiling cavity inspection was obstructed by approximately 50% due to obstructions like insulation

+- ducting and poor clearance or access restrictions.

 - Built-in cupboards

 - Ceilings

+- Curtains / blinds

+- Fittings

 - Floor coverings

 - Flooring

 - Furniture

+- Wall linings

+- Built up areas abutting the building

-- Stored articles
+- Decking

-- Stored articles in cupboards

-- Stored articles in wardrobes
+- Earth abutting the building

 - Landscaping abutting the building

+- Grass covered areas abutting the building

+- Thick foliage

 - Vegetation

-- Thick foliage

-- Thermal insulation
+- Leaves

-- Above safe working height.
+- Above safe working height

 - Appliances and equipment

+- Newly painted

+- Plaster installation is a high obstruction in this particular property

 - Ceiling cavity inspection was obstructed by approximately 50% due to obstructions like insulation

-- ducting and poor clearance or access restrictions.
+- ducting and poor clearance for access restrictions.

-- Brickwork

-- Clothing and personal effects

-- Packing boxes

-- Wall linings

-- Duct work

-- Leaves
+- Excessive concrete to some perimeter areas

+- Insulation in Roof Space